 - eFECS will use the new salary cap threshold for the entire cycle when calculating the salary cap cost sharing.

-The matrix below reflects the sponsors we currently know who are applying a salary cap and the caps they apply.
+The matrix below reflects the known sponsors who are applying a salary cap and the caps they apply.

 MATRIX OF SPONSORS APPLYING SALARY CAPS